 After satisfactory completion of the interview, a green card is issued.
 If the marriage is less than two (2) years old a conditional green card valid for two (2) years will be issued.
 If the marriage is over two (2) years old, a green card valid for ten (10) years will be issued.
 In cases where a conditional green card is issued, the card expires after two (2) years.
 During the last 90 days of conditional status it is necessary to file to remove the conditions of the green card through Form I-751.
 Failure to remove conditions will result in the foreign spouse falling out of legal status.
 In either case, the foreign spouse will become eligible to file for U.S. Citizenship through naturalization after three (3) years as a U.S. permanent resident.

 The process of filing for U.S. permanent residence for a foreign spouse can be complex and overwhelming.
 It is best to engage the services of an experienced immigration lawyer licensed to practice law within the United States to avoid potential delays or denials.
-Contact us today for a free assesment of your case with Mr. Richards.
+Contact us today for a free assessment of your case.